Putting the spotlight on pediatric health equity

 Engaging health systems

-Measuring potential inequities
+Measuring potential health inequities

 Data-driven change

-Approaching equity through systems-level thinking
+Approaching health equity through systems-level thinking

 Impact